Matt Bachand

-Matt Bachand (born April 29, 1977) is an American guitarist.
+Matt Bachand (born May 2, 1977) is an American guitarist.
 He has strong death metal and thrash metal influences.
-He is rhythm guitarist and backing vocalist for the heavy metal band Shadows Fall, and the bassist for Act of Defiance.
+He is the rhythm guitarist and backing vocalist for the metalcore band Shadows Fall and the bassist for Act of Defiance.

+Biography

 He is known for his deep growls or death growl, which is often heard in death metal genre.
 In Shadows Fall, he can also be heard using a clean vocal style, such as in the song "What Drives the Weak."

 In his earlier days around the early through the mid-1990s, he was a guitarist for the death metal band Exhumed (not the deathgrind band Exhumed) and briefly was part of another death metal band, Perpetual Doom.
-Matt and Jon formed Shadows Fall in late 1995 and released their first album Somber Eyes to the Sky in 1997, which was released through Matt Bachand's self-produced label Lifeless Records.
+Matt and Jon Donais formed Shadows Fall in late 1995 and released their first album Somber Eyes to the Sky in 1997, which was released through Matt Bachand's self-produced label Lifeless Records.

 He also played guitar and sang in a band called Empty, who released an 11-song CD, Before the Sunrise, through Wilderness Records in 1996.
 The band's music is not heavy metal, and features Bachardt and Jeff Kukucka's harmonizing vocals together and playing acoustic guitars throughout.
-He will be the touring bassist on Times of Grace's upcoming European and North American tours.
-Bachand will be filling in for Daniel Struble who is unable take part in the tour due to personal matters.
+He also served as touring bassist for Times of Grace, replacing Daniel Struble who is unable take part in the tour due to personal matters.

+Shadows Fall went on to become one of the cornerstone/staples of the new wave of American heavy metal, being considered as one of its driving forces.
+In 2000 they released Of One Blood, and two years later they caught their first break when they released The Art of Balance which went on to sell over 100,000 thousand copies.
+Bachand and the band achieved in more success with their 2004 follow up album The War Within which led to the group achieving their first Grammy nomination for best metal performance.
+Individually Bachand and his fellow bandmate Jon Donais were voted best Best New Talent in the 2004 Guitar World readers poll.
+That same year the duo were also named to Guitar Worlds list of the 100 best Guitar players of all time.
+Bachand and Shadows Fall went on to release 4 more albums between 2006-2012, earning another Grammy nomination in 2008 for their song “Redemption.
+However on On August 25, 2014 the band announced several final tours to take place in Europe and North America so the band could take a hiatus from future extensive touring.
+This farewell tour lasted into the summer of 2015.

-Bachand recently signed on as bass player for Act of Defiance, which also features former Megadeth members Chris Broderick and Shawn Drover and vocalist Henry Derek Bonner.
+During Shadows Fall hiatus Bachand joined Act of Defiance which features former Megadeth members Chris Broderick and Shawn Drover and vocalist Henry Derek Bonner.
+He recorded two albums with them that were released in 2015 and 2017 respectively.

 In 2018, Bachand provided guest vocals for the song "Take It To The Cross" on Stryper's album God Damn Evil.